seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **SERVILIUS**
 See, by good hap, yonder's my lord;
-I have sweat to see his honour.
-My honoured lord,–
+I have sweat to see his honor.
+My honored lord,--

-*\[To LUCIUS]*
 **LUCILIUS**
 Servilius! you are kindly met, sir.
 Fare thee well:
-commend me to thy honourable virtuous lord, my very
+commend me to thy honorable virtuous lord, my very
 exquisite friend.

 **SERVILIUS**
-May it please your honour, my lord hath sent–
+May it please your honor, my lord hath sent--

 **LUCILIUS**
 Ha! what has he sent?
 I am so much endeared to